Bryophyt3/Template_Hub/README.md

 A: If a template requires a plugin the exact name will be at the top of the template so you can search on the application.

-	❓ - My question is not listed here, how can i get an answer ?
+	❓ - My question is not listed here, how can i get an answer?

 A: You can use the Obsidian Forum thread dedicated to this repository and I or some one else that have the knowledge will answer it, or you can directly message me in the forum and in Discord (Zektor#5616).

-	❓ - Where are the credits ?
+	❓ - Where are the credits?

-A: At the moment I started this repository I'm the only one.
+A: At the moment I started this repository, I'm the only one.
 But if any one contributes there will be a credits section linking to the repository of all participants

 </details>